 While well over half of all Dominican ladies are Catholic, Dominican Catholicism is generally more relaxed than the Catholic traditions in other Latin American countries.
 This may be due to the strong French influence in the nation’s colonial history.

-Don’t be surprised when free-spirited, fun-loving Dominican brides have children and grow into a devout Catholic mothers; in many ways, it’s the best of both worlds.
+Don’t be surprised when free-spirited, fun-loving Dominican brides have children and grow into devout Catholic mothers; in many ways, it’s the best of both worlds.

 Dominican Ladies Are Well Educated

-In contrast to Haiti, over 87% of Dominicans are literate (and most of the illiterate population is from the older generations in the rural areas).
+In contrast to Haiti, over 87% of Dominicans are literate (and most of the illiterate population is from the older generations in rural areas).
 In the Dominican Republic, primary education is both free and required from the ages of five to fourteen.

 Middle and secondary school, although not compulsory, is free and widely available.
 Many Dominicans, especially in the urban areas, have at least the equivalent of a high school education.